plaublin/intel_sgx_tutorial/README.md

 }
 ```

-The `Enclave.edl` file then specifies the C interface:
+The enclave interface definition file (`enclave/Enclave.edl`) then specifies the C interface:
 ```c
 enclave {
     from "sgx_tstd.edl" import *;